SuryaKari/Udacity-Data-Analyst/stroop-effect.md

 As we can see, the T Statistic of the difference falls in the critical zone (Higher than T-Critical), so we have enough evidence to *REJECT THE NULL HYPOTHESIS*

+### CONCLUSION

-**CONCLUSION** : The Time taken for reading the congruent words is different from the time taken for reading the incongruent words.
+The Time taken for reading the congruent words is different from the time taken for reading the incongruent words.